anhvlttfs/blog/blog/2026-02-10-day-1-homelab.md

 tags: [homelab, local-networking, active-directory]
 ---

-This is the day zero of **TheFlightSims Challenge** - A 10-day challenge to set up a full-stack enterprise network at home, with Microsoft Active Directory, DevOps, and so on.
+This is the day one of **TheFlightSims Challenge** - A 10-day challenge to set up a full-stack enterprise network at home, with Microsoft Active Directory, DevOps, and so on.

 ## Set up new operating system on bare metal